ParthivAkilesh/NASA-HazardousObject-classification/README.md

    - Scikit Learn

 # To run oon your PC:
-Step 1 : Download the Zip file
+Step 1: Clone this repository with `git clone`.

-Step 2 : Open the folder in VS code
+Step 2: Open a terminal inside the project directory.

-Step 3 : Install the requirements using command `pip install -r requirements.txt`

-Step 4 : Run the app.py file using python
+Step 3: Install dependencies using `pip install -r requirements.txt` Step 4: Run `python app.py` to open the app on `localhost`.